 3 in 10 Engaged Couples Will Take on Debt for Their Wedding

 When a couple says their wedding vows, they commit to a lifelong union of their aspirations, life goals and finances.
-However, many couples kick off married life by taking on thousands of dollars in debt to finance their wedding: About three in 10 engaged couples plan to take out debt to cover wedding expenses, according to a LendingTree survey conducted in April 2020.
+However, many couples kick off married life by taking on thousands of dollars.
+In fact, about three in 10 engaged couples plan to take out debt to cover wedding expenses, according to a LendingTree survey conducted in April 2020.
 Read on to find out how much they borrowed, what kind of debt they borrowed and why they borrowed it.

 - About 3 in 10 engaged couples are taking on debt for their wedding.
 Those who changed wedding plans due to the coronavirus pandemic were more likely to take on wedding debt than those who stuck with their original plans.